YGWoah/textEditor-1.0/readme.md

 This project is a text editor built using React and TypeScript.

+**Note: This project is still in development and is not yet ready for production use.
+It may contain bugs, incomplete features.**

 ## Getting Started

 To get started with the project, follow these steps: